 The Global Mixer is the third page in the master pages and contains the line in level and line in delay / reverb send levels for the pass through.
-Also the overall master delay, reverb level and dry / wet mix.
+Also the overall master delay, reverb level and dry / wet mix are available.
 These can all be muted and all soloed, with the exception of the line delay and reverb which can only be muted / unmuted.
+Press button [4] to cycle pages.

-Function Command Adjust Level Hold Option Screen Button 1-6 + Turn (Jog) or Press [Up] or [Down] Mute Option Press Option Screen Button 1-6 to toggle Mute / Unmute Unmute Track Press Option Screen Button 1-6 to toggle Mute / Unmute Solo Option Hold [Shift] + Press Option Screen Button 1-4 to toggle Solo on/off
+Function Command Adjust Level Hold Option Screen Button 1-6 + Press (Up) or (Down) or [+] / [-] Mute Option Press Option Screen Button 1-6 to toggle Mute / Unmute Unmute Track Press Option Screen Button 1-6 to toggle Mute / Unmute Solo Option Hold [Shift] + Press Option Screen Button 1-4 to toggle Solo on/off